Computationally efficient inference for latent position network models: Theoretical guarantees

-Now, we show that the error introduced by a full sweep of the MwG sampler over all of the model parameters is also bounded.
-We denote with $P_{[R]}$ (resp. $\tP_{[R]}$) the kernel corresponding to a sequential update of all of the model parameters using an exact (resp. approximate) acceptance probability:
+\end{proposition} The proof of this proposition is given in Appendix \ref{app:prop_noisy_corollary}.
+Now, we characterize instead the error that is accumulated over a sweep of the MwG sampler over a collection of the model parameters.
+We denote with $P_{[R]}$ (resp. $\tP_{[R]}$) the kernel corresponding to a sequential update of a number of model parameters using exact (resp. approximate) acceptance probability: